-The rear transmission mount (or engine mount) is located under the car on the transmission (driver's left) side.
+The rear transmission mount (like an engine mount) is located under the car on the transmission (driver's left) side near the base of the firewall.
 This is a rubber mount held between 2 metal brackets.

 When to replace

 I removed the wheel for visibility and ease of access.
 Before raising the car, loosen the lug nuts (but don't remove them).